heterophyllus/vscode-zemax/README.md

 Read the [CHANGELOG](CHANGELOG.md) to know what has changed over the last few versions of this extension.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details.
+This extension is licensed under the MIT License - see the [LICENSE](LICENSE) for details.

 ## Contributing
 Contributions are greatly appreciated.
 Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.